ShlokNambiar/CA-Chatbot/API_DOCUMENTATION.md

-# CA Chatbot API Documentation
+# CA Chatbot API Documentation - Minimal Version

 ## Overview

-The CA Chatbot API provides both a web interface and REST API endpoints for interacting with the AI-powered Chartered Accountant Assistant designed for Indian CAs.
+The CA Chatbot API (Minimal) provides lightweight REST API endpoints for interacting with the AI-powered Chartered Accountant Assistant designed for Indian CAs.
+This version is optimized for low memory usage (<512MB) and focuses on API-only functionality without the web interface.

 ## Base URL